HuyTu7/FSS17/hw1/README.md

 ### Files:

-_ readcsv.py: python file to execute the work for this assignment
+_ `readcsv.py`: python file to execute the work for this assignment

-_ POM3A.csv: given original csv table file
+_ `POM3A.csv`: given original csv table file

-_ example.csv: simple testing csv table file
+_ `example.csv`: simple testing csv table file

-_ POM3A\_test.csv: testing csv table file with added bad lines
+_ `POM3A\_test.csv`: testing csv table file with added bad lines

+### Report:
 <br>
-Time that take to read csv table POM3A.csv file: 0.288194
+Time that take the program to read csv table POM3A.csv file: 0.288194
 <br>
 Number of rows: 10000